sleconf/sleconf-www/2023/CFP.md

 All submitted papers will be reviewed by at least three members of the program committee.
 Research papers and tool papers will be evaluated concerning novelty, correctness, significance, readability, and alignment with the conference call.
 New ideas/vision papers will be evaluated primarily concerning novelty, significance, readability, and alignment with the conference call.
 SLEBoK papers will be reviewed on their significance, readability, topicality and capacity of presenting/evaluating/demonstrating a piece of BoK about SLE.

 For fairness reasons, all submitted papers must conform to the above instructions.
-Submissions that violate these instructions may be rejected without review, at the discretion of the PC chairs.
+Submissions that violate these instructions may be rejected without review at the discretion of the PC chairs.

 After each review round, authors will get a chance to respond before a final decision is made.

 ### Artifact Evaluation

-For the eighth year, SLE will use an evaluation process for assessing the quality of the artifacts on which papers are based to foster the culture of experimental reproducibility.
+For the eighth year, SLE will use an evaluation process to assess the quality of the artifacts on which papers are based to foster the culture of experimental reproducibility.
 Authors of accepted research papers are invited to submit artifacts.
 For more information, please have a look at the [Artifact Evaluation](http://www.sleconf.org/2023/ArtifactEvaluation.html) page.

 ### Awards

-- **Distinguished paper**: Award for most notable paper, as determined by the PC chairs based on the recommendations of the programme committee.
+- **Distinguished paper**: Award for the most notable paper, as determined by the PC chairs based on the recommendations of the program committee.
 - **Distinguished artifact**: Award for the artifact most significantly exceeding expectations, as determined by the AEC chairs based on the recommendations of the artifact evaluation committee.

 ### Publication